LeoIacca/rPOP/README.md

 ### rPOP is only distributed for academic/research purposes, with NO WARRANTY. rPOP is not intended for any clinical or diagnostic purposes.

+## Contact

+Any comment or Inquiry is welcome.
+Please contact me at: Leonardo.Iaccarino@ucsf.edu

 ## Installation

 rPOP has three main dependencies: